 Figure 4.
 GUI of Optimizer block

-Program implementation of SBO method in pSeven allows to use previously computed configurations.
+Program implementation of SBO method in pSeven allows using previously computed configurations.
 These data should be sent to port designs of Optimizer block(figure 5) in the following sequence: variable parameters, criteria and constraints.

 Figure 5.
 Ports of Optimizer block

-It is important to note that the main idea of SBO method is not to build a surrogate model with great accuracy, but to build such a model that allows to find a compromise between the accuracy of the approximation model and the number of expensive computational model runs.
-Therefore, the method can estimate required budget based on number of design variables, number of criteria and constraints.
+It is important to note that the main idea of SBO method is not to build a surrogate model with great accuracy but to build such a model that allows finding a compromise between the accuracy of the approximation model and the number of expensive computational model runs.
+Therefore, the method can estimate required budget based on the number of design variables, number of criteria and constraints.
 At the same time, the user has an opportunity to impose the required budget.

-Algorithmic implementation of SBO method (it is also true for all methods implemented in pSeven) allows to take into account the linear constraints on the input design variables of the model during iterative process.
+The algorithmic implementation of SBO method (it is also true for all methods implemented in pSeven) allows taking into account the linear constraints on the input design variables of the model during the iterative process.
 In other words, all generated points will satisfy these constraints.
-This topic will be discussed in the up-coming notes on our website, so stay tuned ;))).
+This topic will be discussed in the up-coming notes on our website, so stay tuned.

-We employed both these approaches to solve a single objective optimization problem of high-speed rotating disk that is the essential part of gas-turbine engine.
+We employed both these approaches to solve a single objective optimization problem of high-speed rotating disk that is the essential part of the gas-turbine engine.
 There are two distinct models of this disk in Examples section of pSeven package.
 The first model is implemented based on analytical equations.
-The second one is implemented based on SolidWorks and Ansys packages (figure 6).
+The second one is implemented based on SolidWorks and ANSYS packages (figure 6).
 You can familiarize yourself with the details of this problem in Examples and on our website .
-In short, the problem is to minimize the disk mass (mass, kg) varying 6 geometric design parameters, subjected to two constraints: strength constraint – maximum stress in disk (smax600 MPa), assembly constraint – radial displacement (umax0.3 mm).
-It should be noted that this example is not intended to be an extensive investigation of efficiency of these two approaches.
+In short, the problem is to minimize the disk mass (mass, kg) varying 6 geometric design parameters, subjected to two constraints: strength constraint – maximum stress in the disk (smax 600 MPa), assembly constraint – radial displacement (umax 0.3 mm).
+It should be noted that this example is not intended to be an extensive investigation of the efficiency of these two approaches.
 This example is for demonstration purpose.